Beneditova/Plovdiv-Web-Site/README.md

 # Plovdiv-Web-Site
-Course Project for the subjects Web Programming and Web Design in my first year of uiversity.
+Course Project for the subjects Web Programming and Web Design in my first year of university.